Luis-Navarro/ML-and-Statistics-Project/README.md

 ## Description:
 This notebook, as part of the assignment, is based on the analysis of the Boston House Prices Data Set, which is a standard of understanding basic Machine Learning principles.

+Statistical calculations are performed with Pandas, Scipy and NumPy.
+For graphical representation and plotting Seaborn and Matplotlib were used.
+The Machine Learning heavylifting was carried out by Keras.

 This investigation is organised as follows:

 ### Description of the data set